Best antibiotics for a tooth infection

 Considered if the infection doesn't respond promptly, for better anaerobic coverage.

 Antibiotics are an adjunct, not a substitute for dental treatment — see a dentist.
-Only about 1% of people who report a penicillin allergy are truly allergic, but tell your clinician either way.
+Fewer than 1% of the population is truly allergic to penicillin, and more than 90% of people who report a penicillin allergy test negative when formally evaluated — but always tell your clinician about a reported allergy rather than assuming it's not real.

 ADA — Antibiotic Use for the Urgent Management of Dental Pain and Swelling (guideline, CDC-hosted) ↗